UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 $singularity pull docker://nvcr.io/nvidia/pytorch:22.12-py3
 ```

-- **Step 2**: Launch singularity container
+- **Step 2**: Launch the singularity container

 ```console
 $singularity exec --nv -B ${MyEx} pytorch_22.12-py3.sif python ${MyEx}/resnet18_api.py
 ```

-Here the container is mounted to the path `${MyEx}`, where the python application is located.
+Here the container is mounted to the path `${MyEx}`, where the Python application is located.
 An example of a Slurm script that launches a singularity container is provided in the {ref}`Section<launching-a-pytorch-based-application>`

 (case-example-profiling-a-resnet-18-model)=
 ## Case example: Profiling a Resnet 18 model